+Is to much rain bad for you lawns and gardens?
 What does this mean for you garden plants and lawns?
 Plants and lawns love water, right?
 Well, yes, in the right quantity.
 Can too much rain have a negative effect on your landscape?
 Absolutely.

 As with most things, too much of a good thing is simply too much of a good thing.

 Water, gray skies and humid conditions are the perfect conditions for a variety of fungal issues effecting both ornamental plants and turf grass.
 Black Spot, Powdery Mildew and Dampening Off are some of the fungal problems being seen on ornamental plants.
 Red Thread and Dollar Spot are affecting turf grass.

 Solution: Luckily, most fungal diseases are treatable with either organic applications or fungicides.
 Some fungal diseases even go away on their own as weather conditions improve.

 Some pests seem to thrive in the rainy weather.
 Insects like mosquitoes breed when it’s wet.
 These troublesome pests need standing water to lay their eggs in, but it doesn’t take much at all to satisfy this need.
 After a rain, any standing water will do, puddles, flower pots, bird baths, and clogged gutters make great spots for eggs.
 The rain also encourages other pests to breed.
 Pests such as ticks and fleas thrive in warm, humid weather so they breed much quicker during rainy periods resulting in a population explosion.

 Solution: Be sure to empty any container that has water sitting in it.
 Consider a service that applies mist to eradicate mosquitoes and ticks (hint: Allentuck Landscaping Co. has a fantastic organic program for this).